freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/web-services-json.md

 print(info[1]['name'])
 ```

-What will the preceding code print?
+[hidden]What will the preceding code print?

 ## --answers--